Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 ```
 AI has fundamentally the same cognitive qualities and abilities as humans
 AI is a centralized repository designed to store, process, and secure large amounts of data.
-AI efficiently finds patterns in massive datasets, using those patterns to make decisions
+〇 AI efficiently finds patterns in massive datasets, using those patterns to make decisions
 AI achieves human-like intelligence by replicating the structure of the human brain.
 ```
+*Perfect!
+You are starting to get the hang of AI.*